 While the past two years immediately conjures words like “challenge”, “hardship”, and “crisis”, there are lessons to be learned that offer optimism, and important perspective as we embark on the future.
-As human beings we have a spirit that is capable of withstanding stress, we are learning how to adapt and adjust.
+As human beings we have a spirit that is capable of withstanding stress, and we are learning how to adapt and adjust.

 THE JAMAICA 60TH INDEPENDENCE CELEBRATIONS

 1962-2022!
-60 years of hard work, achievements and excelling notably in sports, music, tourism, agriculture, and fashion.
-This year JIFI has an array of activities planned starting April through December.
+60 years of hard work, achievements, greatness and excelling notably in education, sports, music, medicine, tourism, agriculture, international affairs, and fashion.
+This year JIFINYC has an array of activities planned starting April through December 2022.

-The Jamaica Independence Foundation, Inc., is 501(c)(3) accredited and was established primarily to manage the annual celebratory activities for Jamaica’s independence here in the Northeast region of the United States.
-Proceeds from this and future events raised will support the following charities:
+The Jamaica Independence Foundation, Inc., is 501(c)(3) accredited (not-for-profit/NGO) and was established primarily to manage the annual celebratory activities for Jamaica’s independence here in the Northeast region of the United States.
+Net proceeds from this and future events raised will go to supporting our charities.

 JIFINYC - Executive Board, Directors and Committee Members